To provide a learning environment which will encourage our children to achieve their best always.

 We want our students to be:

-Self- motivated learners with effective interpersonal skills, able to achieve to their potential using competent literacy and numeracy knowledge.
+Self- motivated learners with effective interpersonal skills, able to achieve to their potential using competent literacy, numeracy and other curriculum knowledge.

 The Staff, Board of Trustees and the Community of Bombay School welcome you and your family to the Bombay School Community.